Here’s the 11th Monthly Hosting Performance Contest Roundup for December 2016!

 Limited-time offers with more discounts are not included in these prices.
 Check out if there are special offers currently available by visiting the hosting websites.

 Worthy: This column contains my recommended hosts.
-(Under review label means that the host is a newcomer which performs not bad or has potential in winning prizes in the Contest and I want to have proved records of its performance for a couple of months.)
+(Under review label means that the host performs well or/and has a good potential in winning prizes in the Contest, but I want to have more proved records of its technical and support performance.)

 Here’s a table with places within pricing categories: